Discriminative-Generative Target Speaker Extraction with Decoder-Only Language Models: Related Works

 \subsection{Discriminative Approaches for Target Speaker Extraction}

-Discriminative target speaker extraction (TSE) methods have achieved substantial progress in recent years and can generally be categorized into time-domain and time-frequency (T-F) domain approaches.
-Early T-F domain methods estimate speaker-dependent masks on short-time Fourier transform (STFT) representations.
-In contrast, time-domain architectures operate directly on raw waveforms, avoiding explicit phase reconstruction and thereby improving perceptual quality.
+Discriminative TSE methods have achieved substantial progress in recent years and can be broadly divided into time-domain and time-frequency-domain approaches.
+Early TSE systems mainly estimated speaker-dependent masks on short-time Fourier transform (STFT) features.
+Time-domain methods later gained attention because they avoid explicit phase reconstruction and often yield better waveform quality.
 Representative models such as TasNet~\cite{luo2018tasnet} and Conv-TasNet~\cite{luo2019conv} employ convolutional encoder--decoder structures to learn waveform-level representations.
 More advanced architectures, including DPRNN~\cite{luo2020dual}, SepFormer~\cite{subakan2021attention}, and transformer-based models~\cite{chen2020dual}, further enhance extraction performance by explicitly modeling long-range temporal dependencies and global contextual information.
-For the TSE task, target speaker information is typically incorporated through speaker embeddings extracted from reference speech, which are used to guide the extraction process~\cite{wang19h_interspeech,wang2020voicefilter,vzmolikova2019speakerbeam}.
+For the TSE task, target speaker information is typically incorporated through speaker embeddings extracted from reference speech, which are used to guide the extraction process~\cite{wang19h_interspeech,vzmolikova2019speakerbeam}.
 In such embedding-based frameworks, speaker encoders~\cite{he2016deep,chung2020in,wan2018generalized,deng2019arcface} are integrated with separation networks via feature concatenation, conditioning, or attention mechanisms, and various architectural designs have been proposed to improve robustness in feature extraction and cross-stream fusion.

-More recently, speaker-embedding-free TSE approaches~\cite{xiao2019single,yang2023target,zeng2023sef,hu2024smma,yang2024target} have been introduced to bypass fixed-dimensional speaker embeddings.
-Instead, these methods directly exploit frame-level acoustic features and model the contextual interactions between reference and mixed speech using attention-based mechanisms.
-By preserving fine-grained temporal and spectral information, speaker-embedding-free approaches can effectively mitigate the information loss and representation mismatch commonly introduced by speaker embeddings~\cite{snyder2018x,li2024tabe}.
+More recently, speaker-embedding-free TSE approaches~\cite{xiao2019single,yang2023target,zeng2023sef,hu2024smma,yang2024target} have been introduced to avoid the limitations of fixed-dimensional speaker embeddings.
+Instead of compressing the enrollment utterance into a single speaker vector, these methods directly exploit frame-level acoustic features and model the interaction between the enrollment and mixture streams using attention-based mechanisms.
+By preserving richer temporal and spectral details, such approaches can better alleviate the information loss and representation mismatch often caused by conventional speaker embeddings~\cite{snyder2018x,li2024tabe}.